Harden-Lee/HDCryptorTools/README.md

 ## Installation

-HDLAuthID is available through [CocoaPods](https://cocoapods.org/).
+HDCryptorTools is available through [CocoaPods](https://cocoapods.org/).
 To install it, simply add the following line to your Podfile:

 ```
 pod 'HDCryptorTools'